kcjengr/qtpyvcp/README.md

 QtPyVCP is a PyQt5-based framework for building Virtual Control Panels (VCPs) for the [LinuxCNC][linuxcnc] machine controller.
-The goal is to provide a no-code, drag-and-drop system for making simple VCPs, as well as an easy to use and expendable python framework for building complex VCPs.
+The goal is to provide a no-code, drag-and-drop system for making simple VCPs, as well as an easy to use and expand python framework for building complex VCPs.

 QtPyVCP is designed with the philosophy that it is impossible to predict and